ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/source-code-dependencies/style-guide/coding-conventions.md

 ## String templates

-* If it is needed to split a single line string template to ensure that the number of characters in a line does not exceed a character limit one of the following approaches can be used.
-In addition to this string concatenation can also be used.
+* To split a single-line string template and ensure that the number of characters in a line does not exceed the character limit, use one of the following approaches.
+You can also use string concatenation as an additional option.

     ```ballerina
     string message1 = string `Hello ${